William L. Shirer: Prewar years

 CBS's prohibition of correspondents talking on the radio, viewed by Murrow and Shirer as "absurd", ended in March 1938.
 Shirer was in Vienna on March 11, 1938, when the German annexation of Austria (Anschluss) took place after weeks of mounting pressure by Nazi Germany on the Austrian government.
 As the only American broadcaster in Vienna (NBC rival Max Jordan was not in town), Shirer had a scoop but lacked the facilities to report it to his audience.
 Occupying German troops controlling the Austrian state radio studio would not let him broadcast.
 At Murrow's suggestion, Shirer flew to London via Berlin; he recalled in Berlin Diary that the direct flight to London was filled with Jews trying to escape from German-occupied Austria.
 Once in London, Shirer broadcast the first uncensored eyewitness account of the annexation.
 Meanwhile, Murrow flew from London to Vienna to cover for Shirer.

 The next day, CBS's New York headquarters asked Shirer and Murrow to produce a European roundup, a 30-minute broadcast featuring live reporting from five European capitals: Berlin, Vienna, Paris, Rome, and London.
 The broadcast, arranged in eight hours using the telephone and broadcasting facilities of the day, was a major feat.
 This first news roundup established a formula still used in broadcast journalism.
-It was also the genesis of what became CBS World News Roundup, still on the network each morning and evening, network broadcasting's oldest news series.
+It was also the genesis of what became CBS World News Roundup, on the network each morning and evening until March 2026.
+At the time it was network broadcasting's oldest news series.

 Shirer reported on the Munich Agreement and Hitler's occupation of Czechoslovakia before reporting on the growing tensions between Germany and Poland in 1939 and the German invasion of Poland that launched World War II on September 1, 1939.
 During much of the pre-war period, Shirer was based in Berlin and attended Hitler's speeches and several party rallies in Nuremberg.